Overview - 2020/2021

-This unique program blends theory and coursework with real experience in the field, so you'll graduate with all of the skills necessary to begin your career.
+Our unique early childhood education program blends theory and coursework with real experience in the field, so you'll graduate with all of the skills necessary to begin your career.
 You'll develop your knowledge and professional skills in child development with the assistance of our diverse early childhood education courses.
 Additionally, you'll learn about your valuable and specialized role in the community, the importance of play in children's learning, the family involvement, and curriculum design and implementation on your way to securing your diploma in early childhood education.

 When you graduate from our early childhood education program, you'll have a diverse and dynamic set of skills for the always evolving world of childhood education.
 You'll be qualified to work in a variety of jobs including child care centres, early learning and family centres, Best Start programs, before and after school programs and with school boards.

 At the end of the day, a child's education is only as effective as their educator.
 The Early Childhood Education program will allow you to make a real and lasting difference in the lives of children.

 Admission Requirements - 2020/2021OSSD with courses from the College (C), University (U),

 - Any Grade 12 English (C) or (U)

 Academic and Career Entrance Certificate (ACE)